rspective/voucherify.js/README.md

 - `data-consent-options="{'option_key1':'Option label 1','option_key2':'Option label 2'}"`
 - `data-consent-options-required="all"` - possible values: `none` (default) - checking the consent is not required; `all` - all consents must be checked; `any` - at least one consent must be checked
 - `data-consent-legal="Markdown text"`
-- `data-consent-voucherify="BOOLEAN"` - default true
+- `data-consent-voucherify-note-visible="BOOLEAN"` - default true

 ### Publish widget